-3.2.3 CBF-Mediated Connectivity Study
+B.2.3 CBF-Mediated Connectivity Study

-Another sub-task has studied the use of CBF-mediated connectivity (i.e. managed-wavelength-style connectivity) for the provision of GÉANT backbone and access connectivity.
+Another sub-task studied the use of CBF-mediated connectivity (i.e. managed-wavelength-style connectivity) for the provision of GÉANT backbone and access connectivity.
 The original technical-only scope of this piece of work was extended to include operational and financial aspects; as a result, this work now straddles the remits of SA1 Task 1 and Task 2 Procurement.
-In this context, the work has been assigned to a new Regional Connectivity Strategy Studies sub-task that was introduced into Task 1 during the second GÉANT Symposium in Vienna in November 2010 (see Section 3.6 on page 9).
+In this context, the work has been assigned to a new Regional

+Connectivity Strategy Studies sub-task that was introduced into Task 1 during the second GÉANT Symposium in Vienna in November 2010.

-3.3 Pre-Procurement Market Studies
+B.3 Pre-Procurement Market Studies

 A final sub-task was concerned with "pre-procurement" market studies, mainly with respect to the supply of dark fibre in regions where GÉANT does not yet have fibre network presence.
 The study for the region with the highest priority - namely, south-east Europe or SEE - was completed in Y2 Q2.
-This resulted in a draft report covering fibre infrastructure and its supply in Bulgaria, Romania, Serbia, Macedonia and Montenegro.
-The market intelligence in this report was expected to be of great help to those conducting future procurements for dark fibre in the SEE region.
 However, a later development in procurement strategy for SEE came about in Q3 when the plans for the SEELight project [SEELight] were discussed during the second GÉANT Symposium in Vienna.

-3.4 Final GÉANT Architecture Deliverable
+B.4 Final GÉANT Architecture Deliverable